-- It releases stress and turmoil and helps you work through the negativity in your relationship, and find your calm.
+- It releases stress and turmoil, helping you to work through the negativity in your relationship, and find your calm.

-- Your energy levels will improve considerably, making you feel upbeat and active by default, while enabling deep breathing to help you pace through tough situations.
+- Your energy levels will improve considerably, making you feel upbeat and active, while enabling deep breathing to help you pace through tough situations.

-- It can provide you a great laugh and many smiles as you struggle to hold certain positions, tip over to the side, shiver in each other's arms to maintain balance, or simply have your own little inside jokes through the class.
+- It can provide you a great laugh and many smiles as you struggle to hold certain positions, tip over to the side, shake in each other's arms to maintain balance, or with have your own little inside jokes during class.